Sunnepah/iupds-appscale/README.md

    ```
    git clone https://github.com/GoogleCloudPlatform/appengine-django-skeleton.git
    ```
-1. Install dependencies in the project's `lib/` directory.
+1. Install dependencies.
+There are two types of dependencies. requirements-local.txt contains libraries that are already expressed in app.yaml, like MySQL.
+Since it's not a pure Python library, the App Engine Sandbox version of the library must be used.

-   Note: App Engine can only import libraries from inside your project directory.
-The pip -t flag installs dependencies into the directory specified, so here it's used to install the lastest Django version into lib/. appengine_config.py uses the appengine vendor extension to ensure lib/ is on the Python sys.path.
-Since the deployed environment will use the built-in MySQL libraries, it should be installed separately to run locally and not added to the lib folder.
+   Libraries which are pure Python can be installed into the directory and used directly using the `pip -t` flag.
+In order to get a recent version of Django, that is added to requirements-vendor.txt and added to this project.
+In order to make this project deployable directly after clone, the vendored libraries were checked into source, but new ones can be added by adding them to requirements-vendor.txt
    ```
    cd appengine-try-python-django
    # vendor Django directly into the project
-   pip install -r requirements.txt -t lib
+   pip install -r requirements-vendor.txt -t lib
    # install globally or within a virtualenv
-   pip install MySQL-python
+   pip install -r requirements-local.txt
    ```
 1. Create a new CloudSQL instance.
     * From the Google Cloud Console, go to [Storage > CloudSQL> Create Instance](https://console.developers.google.com/project/_/sql/create)